TheOpenSourceU/persisted-logs/Readme.md

-# Persistent Logger
+# persisted-logs - A Persistent Logger

 A lightweight, efficient logging system designed for both server environments and command-line interface (CLI) applications.
 Persistent Logger outputs logs to the console and stores them in a SQLite database for easy retrieval and management.
 Ideal for developers who value long-term data persistence and the flexibility of SQL for data manipulation.

 ## Features

 - **Console & SQLite Logging**: Seamlessly logs messages to both the console and a SQLite database.
 - **Searchable Logs**: Leverage SQL to easily search and filter log data.
 - **Data Persistence**: Designed for long-term data storage, making it easier to track historical log data.
-- **Configurable Data Retention**: Includes a mechanism to periodically clean up old data, with customizable settings to manage data retention according to your needs.
+- **Configurable Data Retention**: (Soon) Includes a mechanism to periodically clean up old data, with customizable settings to manage data retention according to your needs.

 ## Getting Started

-### Prerequisites
+### Targets

-- Node.js and npm installed on your system.
+Generally intented for react-native or node.js applications.
+Not meant for use in the browser since browsers are client side.

 ### Installation

-Install Persistent Logger via npm:
+Install persisted-logs via npm:

 ```bash
 npm install persisted-logs
 ```

-Usage
-Server Applications

 ```javascript
 import BetterLog from "persisted-logs";